irreducible-representations/irrep/README.md

 - irrep: directory that contains the files that govern the running of the code.
   - cli.py: interface to the command line.
   - __readfiles.py: routines to read data from DFT output files.
-  - __bandstructure.py: contains the class `BandStructure`, which reads, organizes, treats the data and displays the results.
+  - bandstructure.py: contains the class `BandStructure`, which reads, organizes, treats the data and displays the results.
-  - __kpoint.py: contains the class `Kpoint`, which reads and treats data of a particular k-point and displays results obtained from it.
+  - kpoint.py: contains the class `Kpoint`, which reads and treats data of a particular k-point and displays results obtained from it.
   - __gvectors.py: routines for the generation and transformation of plane-waves.
-  - __irreptable.py: classes to read and organize data from tables of irreducible representations.
   - __spacegroup.py: classes to read the crystal structure, deduce the space group and deal with symmetry operations.
-  - __convertTab.py: to convert tables of irreducible representations to a user friendly format.
-(Only for developing)
   - __aux.py: auxiliary routines, mainly for type conversion.
   - __ init__.py: importing version number.
   - _version.py: version number.
   - tests: directory containing tests for developing purposes.
-- examples: directory containing input to run examples with different codes.
+- examples: directory containing input to run examples with different codes and data that has been published in journals, reviews,...
+In some examples, DFT outputs may not be included due to their large size.
+- tables: tables of irreducible representations and python scripts for working with them.
+  - __convertTab.py: to convert tables of irreducible representations to a user friendly format.
+(Only for developing)
+  - __init__.py: classes to read and organize data from tables of irreducible representations.
 - INSTALL: commands for the installation.
 - LICESE: declaration of the license under which the code is made available.
 - setup.py: routines to install the code.